 …then the divisor, D43 in this instance, will have a value of zero at some point.
 And when it does, your formulas will return: #DIV/0!

 A visitor recently sent me a workbook with hundreds of results like this.
 It also had #VALUE! errors where his formulas were trying to divide a number by a label.

 Whenever you set ratios in your workbook, it’s always a good idea to decide how you want divide-by-zero and other such errors displayed.
 For ratios, where divide-by-zero calculations are common, I like to display an empty cell for such errors.
 So my formula would be:

-Here, the N() function returns zero if cell D43 contains text, and it returns the number if cell D43 contains a number.
+Here, the N() function returns zero if cell D43 contains text, an empty cell, or zero.
+Otherwise, it returns the number in cell D43.

 For more complex formulas, where the potential reason for an error might not be obvious, you could use:

 Years ago, however, I complained about this technique to Microsoft’s Excel team.
 As I remember, I said it made no sense to use formulas like this:

 =IF(ISERROR(some-long-and-complex-formula), error-value, the-same-long-and-complex-formula)

 There are two problems with this approach, I wrote.
 First, it doubles the complexity of our formulas.
 Second, where the formulas use lookups or other processor-intensive calculations, this technique doubles an already-long calculation time.

 Instead, I asked, couldn’t Microsoft give us a function like this: